-Per formance outcomes Acceptable outcomes Hig h value and irrigated high value agriculture clo earing clea Clearing is only for high value agriculture aring or irrigated high value agriculture aring where: No acceptable outcome is prescribed.
-(1) the land is suitable for agriculture having regard to topography, climate and soil attributes (2) there is no alternative site on the land for the clearing (3) where a regulation prescribes restrictions relevant to the clearing, these restrictions are complied with (4) if for irrigated high value agriculture clearing, demonstrate that the owner of the land is an eligible owner who has, or may have, access to enough water for establishing, cultivating and harvesting the crops to which the clearing relates.
-Wet tlands ass (1) Maintain the current extent of vegetation ociated with any natural wetland to protect: water quality by filtering sediments, nutrients and other pollutants aquatic habitat terrestrial habitat.
-AO2.1 Clearing does not occur in, or within 100 metres of, any natural wetland.
-OR AO2.2 Clearing only occurs within 100 metres of any natural wetland where: (1) the clearing does not occur within 50 metres of the natural wetland, or (2) the widths stipulated by Table 1 are not exceeded.
+Performance outcomes Acceptable outcomes High value and irrigated high value agriculture clearing PO1 Clearing is only for high value agriculture No acceptable outcome is prescribed. clearing or irrigated high value agriculture clearing where: (1) the land is suitable for agriculture having regard to topography, climate and soil attributes (2) there is no alternative site on the land for the clearing (3) a business plan, for activities related to the clearing, demonstrates the viability of the activities (4) where a regulation prescribes restrictions relevant to the clearing, these restrictions are complied with (5) if for irrigated high value agriculture clearing, demonstrate that the owner of the land is an eligible owner who has, or may have, access to enough water for establishing, cultivating and harvesting the crops to which the clearing relates.
+Editor's note: The Guidelines for applying to clear for high-value or irrigated high-value agriculture provide assistance to landholders with applications for high value agriculture clearing and irrigated high value agriculture clearing under section 22DAB of the VMA.
+Wetlands AO2.1 Clearing does not occur in, or within 100 metres of, any natural PO2 Maintain the current extent of vegetation associated with any natural wetland to protect: wetland.
+(1) water quality by filtering sediments, nutrients and other pollutants AO2.2 Clearing only occurs within 100 metres of any natural wetland where: (2) aquatic habitat (1) the clearing does not occur within 50 metres of the natural wetland, or (3) terrestrial habitat.
+(2) the widths stipulated by Table 1 are not exceeded.
 OR AO2.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, an environmental offset is provided for any significant residual impact from the clearing of vegetation associated with a natural wetland.
 Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
-Wat tercourses and drainage features ass feat (1) Maintain the current extent of vegetation ociated with any watercourse or drainage ture to protect: bank stability by protecting against bank erosion water quality by filtering sediments, nutrients and other pollutants aquatic habitat AO3.1 Clearing does not occur: in any watercourse or drainage feature within the relevant distance stipulated in Table 2 of the defining bank of any watercourse or drainage feature.
-OR AO3.2 Clearing only occurs within any watercourse or drainage feature, or within the relevant distance stipulated by Table 2 of the defining bank of any watercourse or drainage feature where: